 Scottish Social Services Workforce Data

-The Scottish Social Services Council (SSSC) has a responsibility for workforce data and intelligence.
-The aim of our work is to provide information for Scottish Ministers as required and to produce workforce data, information and intelligence for employers and other stakeholders that supports the development of the sector.
+The Scottish Social Services Council (SSSC) has responsibility for publishing data and intelligence on the social service (as defined by the Public Service Reform Scotland Act 2010) workforce in Scotland.
+The aim of our work is to produce data and intelligence which supports planning and policy implementation by Government as well as by other national bodies, local commissioners and employers.
 The broad outline of our role is set out below:

-The SSSC undertakes two main workforce data collections annually.
-One is a survey of local authority social work services (LASWS) conducted each December.
-This gathers data on those working in local authority social work services which are not registered care services as defined under the Regulation of Care (Scotland) Act 2001.
-The other survey is of people employed as Mental Health Officers (MHOs) by local authorities and is also undertaken in December.
+The SSSC undertakes one main workforce data collection annually.
+This is a survey of local authority social work services (LASWS) conducted each December.
+This gathers data on those working in local authority social work services which are not registered care services, as defined under the Public Service Reform Scotland Act 2010 (PSRSA2010).
+The LASWS survey includes a special collection of data on people employed as Mental Health Officers (MHOs) within local authorities .

 The data collected in the LASWS survey is combined with workforce data collected by the Care Inspectorate from all registered care services to create the annual Scottish Social Services Workforce Data report (this is an Official Statistics publication).
-The data collected in the MHO survey is published as the Mental Health Officer's report (this is a National Statistics publication).
+The data collected in the LASWS survey on MHOs is published as the Mental Health Officer's report (this is a National Statistics publication).

 Official Statistics and National Statistics

 In June 2012 the Scottish Parliament approved a motion to make the SSSC's annual report on the sector's workforce an Official Statistics (OS) publication.
 Around the same time the SSSC took over responsibility from Scottish Government for the annual survey and report on Mental Health Officers (MHOs) in Scotland, which has been a National Statistics (NS) publication.